kazmiekr/GasPumpOCR/README.md

 * `brew install python` - Using python 2.7.13
 * `brew install opencv3` - Using >= OpenCV 3.2.0
-* Install the package into the python site packages following the instructions from the above command output
+* Install the OpenCV package into the python site packages following the instructions from the above command output

 ## Running